-Criminal Defense Attorneys Devoted to Helping Clients Overcome Shoplifting Charges in Montgomeryville and Throughout Pennsylvania
+Criminal Defense Attorneys Devoted to Helping Clients Overcome Shoplifting Charges Throughout Pennsylvania

 Clients often assume that shoplifting is a minor offense that will carry correspondingly minor consequences.
 This belief is unfortunately mistaken, and the Pennsylvania courts take accusations of shoplifting, or retail theft as it is known in Pennsylvania, very seriously—especially when a pattern of shoplifting can be demonstrated.
 Shoplifting can carry both criminal charges and civil penalties—meaning that a conviction for shoplifting will appear on your permanent record unless it can later be expunged, which can be viewed by potential employers in determining your fitness for employment at a later date.